huma-engineering/huma-docs/data-collection/admin-portal/managing-organisations/creating-a-new-organisation.md

 ![image](./assets/Admin0102.png)

-For DCT deployments, you can also optionally choose to set a **Study completion target**.
-This is a % of the patients to complete the trial and will be displayed on the deployment list view in the Clinician Portal.
+For DCT deployments, you can also optionally choose to set a **Study completion target** and **Enrollment target**.
+Study completion target is the number of patients needed to complete the trial and will be displayed on the deployment list view in the Clinician Portal.
+Enrollment target is the number of patients that should be recruited to ensure the study completion target is met.

 Once you have completed these details, click **Save** and your organisation will be listed on the **Organisations** tab.
 On the list, you can see the organisation name, enrollment target, study completion target and the number of deployments associated with it.
 ![image](./assets/Admin0103.png)